Woolwich, Ontario: Trails

 Woolwich Township has eleven trails; much of the 45 km long Kissing Bridge Trailway runs through this area.

 Woolwich Memorial Centre

-The Woolwich Memorial Centre (WMC) is the Township of Woolwich's newest state-of-the-art facility comprising two NHL-sized ice surfaces, two pools, a fitness centre and walking track.
+The Woolwich Memorial Centre (WMC) is the Township of Woolwich's newest state-of-the-art facility comprising two NHL-sized ice surfaces, two pools, fitness centre and walking track.
 The facility also includes a community centre, seniors centre, youth centre, Concourse Cafe, two meeting rooms and offices for minor sport teams.

 Education

 Schools in Woolwich are operated by the Waterloo Region District School Board and Waterloo Catholic District School Board.
-Woolwich has eight elementary schools, seven of which are public and one is Catholic.
+Woolwich has eight elementary schools; seven are public and one is Catholic.
 Elmira District Secondary School is Woolwich's only secondary (high) school, but is ranked by Fraser Institute as a top Ontario high school.